Vought F4U Corsair (1940)

 Fleet Air Arm Corsairs Mk.I-V in combat

 Unlike the Americans, the British used their "Corsairs" not only in the Pacific Ocean, but also in Europe.
 So, on the afternoon of April 3, 1944, Corsairs from the 1834 squadron of the FAA took part in escorting the Barracuda torpedo bombers that attacked the German battleship Tirpitz in one of the fjords of Northern Norway.
 However, the attack was not successful, and in July - August 1944, several more raids were undertaken.
+They were initially delivered as part of the Mutual Assistance in Warfare Act, with the first F4U-1 entering service with the FAA in early 1943 as the Corsair Mark I, without change, and later the F4U-1B (B for British) was redesignated the Corsair F Mk.I.
+Modifications on the F4U-1A or Corsair F Mk.II".
+The last 150 delivered were F4U-1Ds, but they kept the generic designation Corsair Mark II.
+However in common they had their wings reduced by 0.36 meters, in order to fit under tighter hangar roof on British aircraft carriers.

-From the spring of 1945, the Corsairs began to operate more and more actively from the decks of British aircraft carriers.
-Only from March 26 to April 4, 1945, they carried out 20% of the 2000 sorties of British aviation.
-In June-August, the Corsairs operated intensively against targets on the territory of the Japanese islands.
-In total, by the end of the war, the FAA operated 19 squadrons armed with Corsairs.
-After the war, these squadrons were quickly disbanded.
-The last two squadrons were reorganized on 13 August 1946.
-In total, as part of Lend-Lease deliveries, the UK received 2021 Corsairs: 95 F4U-1, 510 F4U-1A, 430 F3A-1 ("Corsair F Mk.III) and 977 FG-1 ("Corsair F Mk.IV ").
+From the spring of 1945, FAA Corsairs started to operate more and more actively from more aircraft carriers.
+From March 26 to April 4, 1945 alone, they performed 20% of all the 2,000 sorties of British aviation.
+In June-August, they operated intensively against targets over the Japanese home islands.
+In total by the end of the war, the FAA operated 19 Corsair-equipped squadrons but they were quickly disbanded.
+The last two were reorganized on 13 August 1946.
+In total, the UK received via lend-lease a total of 2,021 Corsairs: 95 F4U-1, 510 F4U-1A, 430 F3A-1 (Corsair F Mk.III) and 977 FG-1 (Corsair F Mk.IV).
+In total, the FAA operated the Corsair through the 700, 703, 706, 715-719, 721, 723, 731, 732, 736, 738, 748, 757, 759, 760, 767, 768, 771, 778, 787, 791, 794, 797, 885, 1830, 1831, 1833-1838, 1841-1843, 1845, 1846, 1848-1852 Naval Air Squadrons.

 RNZAF Corsairs

 The first unit to enter the battle on the Corsair was the 20th squadron of the RNZAF, which operated from May 15, 1944 from the island of Bougainville.
-Until the end of the year, the RNZAF had 8 squadrons armed with F4Us.
+Until the end of the year, the RNZAF had eight squadrons armed with F4Us.
 New Zealand fighters operated primarily as attack aircraft and light bombers against Japanese land targets and ships.
 Aircraft deliveries continued in 1945, with 60 FG-1Ds delivered to the base at Los Negros.
 The aircraft arrived disassembled.
 Wings, propellers and equipment were packed in separate boxes.
 In addition, 77 aircraft were assembled at Hobsovville in New Zealand and used mainly for training.

-A total of 424 Corsair aircraft were delivered: 237 F4U-1A, 127 F4U-1D and 60 FG-1D.
+A total of 424 Corsair aircraft were delivered to the RNZAF, the largest non-US user after Britain: 237 F4U-1A, 127 F4U-1D and 60 FG-1D.
 They were in service with 13 RNZAF fighter squadrons (from 14 to 26).

 After the Japanese surrender, the aircraft were returned to New Zealand and the personnel were demobilized.
 Only one 14th squadron was stationed as part of the occupying forces in Japan on the island of Honshu at the former Japanese naval aviation base Iwakuni.
 In February 1948, the squadron was transferred to the base in Bofu.
 The decision was later made not to continue the presence of New Zealand troops in Japan.